GaneshAleti/INVADING-SSH-TELNET-VNC-SERVICES-WITH-METASPLOIT-AND-THC-HYDRA/README.md

-This white paper provides detail explaination of Brute forcing following services using hydra and metasploit framework.
+This white paper provides detail explanation of Brute forcing following services using hydra and metasploit framework.
 * SSH
 * TELNET
 * VNC